Skip to main content

 • Discuss and agree upon the proper day, time, and place to read the proclamation.
 It could be the kick-off to an event you are hosting, the opening of a city council meeting, during your organization’s members’ meeting, or any other public event.
 In many communities, public meetings are televised, and it provides you with another opportunity to deliver your message points to the broader public.
 Just remember to dress for the camera!

-• Request a copy of the signed proclamation in PDF format and send it to the Illinois Arts Council Agency.
+• Request a copy of the signed proclamation in PDF format and send it to the Illinois Arts Council.
 You may also want to post it on your website and include as part of a news release you are sending out already.

 • Determine any additional follow up that may be required of you.